mosesmuriiki2/python-script/README.md

 Remember to customize the insert query depending on your needs
 # Final step
 Using your favoriate IDE run the script

+# Project 2
+# Networks
+I have a simple tcp client and server sending just simple message and response